sampaiodias/unity-clean-code/README.md

 }
 ```

-For the second situation there are not many standards, you are free to type int almost any way you need, as long as it starts in the very first line of the document.
+For the second situation there are not many standards, you are free to type in almost any way you need, as long as it starts in the very first line of the document.
 Here's an example:

 ```csharp
 // --------------------------------------------------------------------------------------------------------------------